geojeff/kivy-statecharts/docs/sources/index.rst

   construction, management, and destruction of user interface elements as user action dictates.

+* Widgets, which are essentially views primarily, contain Kivy properties, which act as mediating controllers.
+This is copacetic.
+However, with the proper use of controllers, adapters, and states in statecharts, the amount of code in widgets for performing "coordinating controller" "application logic" is minimized.

 Please follow development of the diagrammer app to see how it pans out!

 Summary